eric-sciberras/projectPolly/README.md

 ### Views

-Users can add any political views a politician has been made.
+Users can add any political views a politician has made.

 ### User Voting System